Free-trade father figure Mulroney urges Ottawa to make a deal on NAFTA - Red Deer Advocate

 Mulroney, the former prime minister widely considered the father of the modern era of North American free trade, held court Tuesday in Ottawa on the fate of the intercontinental trade pact as talks to modernize NAFTA resumed on the anniversary of the Sept.
 11 terrorist attacks.

-Mulroney said Prime Minister Justin Trudeau phoned him last weekend to discuss the NAFTA situation and the two spoke for an hour.
-Overall Mulroney thinks Canada is handling the talks well.
+Mulroney said Justin Trudeau phoned him last weekend to discuss the NAFTA situation and the two spoke for an hour.
+Overall, he said, he believes Canada is handling the talks well.

-However he had a clear message for Trudeau Tuesday: if the federal Liberal government wants to make a deal, it better start dealing — particularly on the issue of access to Canadian markets for U.S. dairy producers, a critical issue for U.S. President Donald Trump.
+But he had a clear message for the prime minister: if the federal Liberal government wants to make a deal, it better start dealing — particularly on the issue of access to Canadian markets for U.S. dairy producers, a critical issue for U.S. President Donald Trump.

 “There is not going to be a deal — period — unless there is a compromise in that area because that is what he campaigned on and it’s stuck to him and he’s stuck with it,” Mulroney said.